In order to prove these funds are yours, we will need a copy of a valid Identification. Please see below for acceptable forms.

 If your name has been changed due to Divorce, Marriage or any other means, please provide a copy of the legal documentation changing your name (IE. Marriage Certificate, Divorce Certificate, Legal name change Paperwork Etc)

 Imagine a situation like this...
 Your name is John Smith.
-There are thousands and thousands of John Smiths in the world, however each holds a different social security number.
+There are thousands and thousands of John Smiths in the world, however each holds a different identity.
 We have to show to the State that you are the correct John Smith owed these funds.
 We do not want for your funds to be turned over to another person with your same name, or someone who says they are you.

 What happens after I submit my claim?